Get to know the new Microsoft Customer Agreement

 Simplify your Azure purchasing and management

-We’re improving your Azure experience with a streamlined licensing process.
-It features the new Microsoft Customer Agreement, to ensure you get a fast start with Azure.
-You’ll also get enhanced billing and cost-management capabilities to support your ongoing use of Azure services and your business growth.
+We are improving the commerce experience with the new Microsoft Customer Agreement.
+It features simplicity by consolidating all your monthly Azure, Azure Marketplace, and Microsoft AppSource invoices into one.
+You will also get enhanced billing and cost-management capabilities to support your ongoing use of Azure Services and your business growth.

 With the Microsoft Customer Agreement, accept your terms once, and the agreement is updated as you add products to your portfolio.
 Whether you buy directly from Azure.com, with the help of a Microsoft representative, or from a partner, you’re covered by the same agreement.